pdylanross/fatigue/README.md

 ## Overview

 fatigue is a load testing tool with a simple, yet expressive, config format that makes it easy to topple your services in a matter of minutes.
 It boasts impressive request per second rates while respecting your system's resources.
-It is able to do this due to the impressive async ecosystem in rust.

-It was also built with extensibility in mind, and as such, it's trivial to extend with adapters for your application's specific API formats or transport layers.

 ## Quick Start